JBrummans/jbrummans.github.io/posts/2025-04-02-Jack-Johnson-Musics-Comfort-Food.md

 My journey with Jack Johnson began, rather strangely, with a LimeWire mistake.
 Sometime around 2008, I went searching for Tokio Hotel's angsty release, "Monsoon".
 Instead, thanks to a poorly labeled file, I ended up with "Monsoon" by Jack Johnson.

 To my surprise, I loved it.
 The laid-back vibe was a stark contrast to the dramatic rock I was expecting, but it resonated deeply.
-I even ended up utilising the song for some Engligh assessments for my final years at school.
+I even ended up utilising the song for some English assessments for my final years at school.

 However, after school, Jack Johnson faded into the background for a while.
 It wasn't until years later, when I rediscovered his music, that I truly appreciated its enduring appeal.
 And it wasn't just me.
 My partner and I even chose "Better Together" as a song to play at our wedding, a testament to the simple, heartfelt emotions his music evokes.